amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-05.md

 ```

 We've added a fair few changes here, so let's go through them.
 First, we want to
-be able to read and write our scores, so we bring in the `UiText` storage which
+be able to read and write our scores, so we add the `UiText` storage, which
-holds all `UiText` components.
-We'll want to select our players' scores from
+holds all `UiText` components, to our `SystemData`.
+We'll want to select our
-that, so we also bring in `ScoreText` which holds handles to the `UiText`
+players' scores from that, so we also add the `ScoreText` structure which holds
+handles to the `UiText` components that we want.
+Finally, we add the
-components.
-Finally, we bring in the `ScoreBoard` resource so we can keep track
-of the actual score data.
+`ScoreBoard` resource so we can keep track of the actual score data.

-Inside our `run` method (after updating the signature)), we replace the
+Inside our `run` method (after updating the signature to match our `SystemData`
-`println!` statements with code that will update our `UiText` components.
-We
+changes), we replace the `println!` statements with code that will update our
-first update the score stored in `score_board` by adding 1 to it and clamping it
+`UiText` components.
+We first update the score stored in `score_board` by
+adding 1 to it and clamping it to not exceed `999` (mostly because we don't want
+our scores to overlap each other in the window).
+Then, we use the `UiText`
-to not exceed `999`.
-Then, we get a mutable reference from our `UiText`
+`Entity` handle that we stored in our `ScoreText` resource to get a mutable
-component handle that we stored in our `ScoreText` resource.
-Lastly, we set the
+reference to our `UiText` component.
+Lastly, we set the text of the `UiText`
-text of the `UiText` component to the player's score (converted to a string).
+component to the player's score, after converting it to a string.

 ## Summary